 - A. The District, for a twelve-month period (September 1 August 31) during each year of this Agreement, shall make premium contributions not to exceed the "hard cap" limitations established by the Publicly Funded Health Insurance Contribution Act, MCL 15.561 et seq., on behalf of employees (and eligible dependents) for one of the following option packages.
-The employee shall elect one of the following option packages during open enrollment (or upon hire, as allowed by the carrier).
+The employee shall elect one of the following option packages (Family, Two-Person, Individual, or Plan B) during open enrollment (or upon hire, as allowed by the carrier).
+The cost above the hard cap for each plan will not be smoothed across employees.
+Differing plan costs above the hard cap will be the responsibility of the respective member taking that insurance plan.
 The decision shall be irrevocable for that school year unless compelling family change necessitates change.
 The election shall be made in conjunction with the Section 125 Plan developed and administered by the District. - B. Plan A (employee plan including health insurance).